-The Hendricks’s team mission is to be the lynch pin between biomedical research and statistical and machine learning method development.
-Sitting at the interface between the applied and the theoretical enables our team to develop and apply methods to improve the utility and equity of large, publicly available genetic data resources, identify the biological mechanisms of healthy diets, and elucidate the genomic underpinnings of conditions and traits.
+The Hendricks Team is committed to increasing and supporting representation in all areas of science, including who completes the research, what questions are asked, and for whom the research is useful.
+The Team works at the intersection of biomedical research and statistical/machine learning method development with current projects including the development of methods to increase the utility and equity of publicly available genetic resources, identifying the biological mechanisms of healthy diets, and elucidating the genomic underpinnings of conditions and traits.
 We follow best practices of reproducibility and robust science by creating open source, well documented software and releasing all data and code used for our studies.
 Our team is highly collaborative working with people from a variety of backgrounds and education levels.
 We are always learning, improving, and pushing ourselves and others to be our best.
-In doing so, we produce first-class research for the broader community and train the next generation of genomics and health data scientists.
+In doing so, we produce first-class research for the broader community and train the next generation of biomedical scientists.

 The increasing abundance of ‘omics data (e.g., genetic, metabolomic) holds great potential for advancing research and precision medicine.
 Already, individuals’ genetic information is being used to inform drug selection and dosing and high-throughput metabolomics is informing precision nutrition.
 However, challenges in rigorous, reproducible, and representative uses of the data remain.
 Thoughtful study design, data use, and method development can help address these challenges.
 This presentation showcases two ‘omics informatics opportunities: detecting and leveraging genetic substructure from summary data, and identifying metabolite derived food biomarkers and their association with health.